Cause

 Treatment

 As mentioned above Kidney Essence consists of prenatal essence, acquired from our parents, and postnatal essence, acquired from the food we eat and our overall lifestyle.
-Thus it is important to understand that even if our parents’ essence might be poor and deficient we still have the chance to magnify our postnatal essence with the food we eat, the lifestyle we have and the choices we make, and greatly enhance the quality of our life.
+Thus it is important to understand that even if our parents’ essence might be poor and deficient we still have the chance to magnify our postnatal essence through our eating habbits, our lifestyle and our healthy choices, and greatly enhance the quality of our life.

 To unlock the rest of this article select "Yes, I want to learn!" below.